laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 3. Then go to `START -> Edit the system environment variables`;
 4. In the `USER` section select the `Path` variable and click `Edit`;
 5. Select `New` and type `C:\Users\<your-user>\<path-to-extracted-folder-jdk>\bin` then save and exit;
-6. Open Windows Terminal (also named just "Terminal") and verify you java version by typing the following command:
+6. Open Windows Terminal (also named just "Terminal") and verify your java version by typing the following command:
 ```shell
 java -version
 ```